deebloo/device-orientation/README.md

 # ```<device-orientation>```

-A Web Components for detecting device orientation.
+A Web Components for detecting device orientation. listen on the element for the change event or take a look at th

 ```HTML
 <device-orientation round="false" on-orientation-changed="myChangeHandler"></device-orientation>